 - Name: Enter an internal name for the web form. - Public name: Enter the public name of the web form.
 You can click the Generate button to fill it with a unique string consisting of random characters.
 If the form is published on the ConSol CM instance, the public name is part of the URL used to access the web form. - Publish type: Select the publish type of the web form.
 Possible values are: - DENIED: Client requests to the form are not possible. - CM: The form is published on the ConSol CM instance.
-The URL is: <CM server>/cm-cli-ent/cf/<public name>.
+The URL is: <CM server>/cm-client/cf/<public name>.
 It can be used in an iFrame.

 - OWN: The form is published in its own instance.
 It is necessary to have an external client application which serves the form.
 The use of an iFrame is not possible. - FULL: The form is published on the ConSol CM instance, and can be also published on its own instance at the same time.
 This is the combination of the publish types CM and OWN. - Condition script: Enter the name of the condition script (script of the type Custom Form Condition).
 The script checks if the form can be used by the client.
 It is executed for GET and POST requests.
 The script has to return the response "200" for the form to be displayed (class Response).
 The following variables are available in the script: - remoteIp: IP address of the client requesting the form - formName: name of the form - formPublicName: public name of the form - Submission recording: Select this option if the data which is submitted using the web form should be stored in the ConSol CM database table cmas_custom_form_submission.
-This allows to track the user submissions and to process submissions in a batch, e.g., using a task. - Webhook: The Webhook which is notified when a user submits a form.
-There are two options: - ConSol CM Webhook: Enter the name of the Webhook. - External Webhook: Enter the complete URL. - If the web form is published on the same instance as ConSol CM (publish type "CM"), the IP of the ConSol CM instance has to be allowed by the Webhook.
-See Webhooks for further information on how to create a Webhook. - Version: Shows the version of the web form.
+This allows to track the user submissions and to process submissions in a batch, e.g., using a task. - Webhook: The webhook which is notified when a user submits a form.
+There are two options: - ConSol CM webhook: Enter the name of the webhook. - External webhook: Enter the complete URL. - If the web form is published on the same instance as ConSol CM (publish type "CM"), the IP of the ConSol CM instance has to be allowed by the webhook.
+The webhook needs to be secured by IP address.
+The use of secret tokens is not possible for CM/Forms.
+See Webhooks for further information on how to create a webhook. - Version: Shows the version of the web form.
 Click the Increment button to increment the version.
 The version can be used if significant changes are made after first publishing the form.
 The version is saved in the submission, so that processing scripts can handle changes to the form. - Active: Select this checkbox if the web form should be active, i.e., it can be used according to the selected publish type.